cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/checkra1n/ra1n-macos.md

   - Follow the instructions until your device shows a black screen
 1. After this, checkra1n should automatically install

-Your iOS device should reboot.
-Do not open the checkra1n app until you have ran the Odysseyra1n script.
+Your iOS device should now reboot.

+To install Odysseyra1n, do not open the checkra1n app and install Cydia.
+Instead, follow the following instructions to install Sileo.
-## The Odysseyra1n script
+{: .notice--info}

+## Using Betelguese

-1. Open the terminal app on your computer
+1. Open the Betelguese app on your computer
-1. Ensure that your computer is trusted by your device
+1. Ensure your iOS device is connected to your macOS device
-1. Install "homebrew" by pasting and executing the following command:

-    `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
-1. Install "iproxy" by pasting and executing the following command:

-    `brew install libusbmuxd`
-1. Install the Odysseyra1n script by pasting and executing the following command:

-    `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/coolstar/Odyssey-bootstrap/master/procursus-deploy-linux-macos.sh)"`
+1. Click the `Install Odysseyra1n` button and wait for it to complete

 {% include_relative include/end-of-page.md %}